Thursday, March 23, 2023

 truth, i learn, is just a morsel

-to be slurped and devoured
+to be slurped. devoured

-from its hiding place under my cheeks.
+in its hiding place under my cheeks.

 i rise to leave

-but the walls themselves become octopus flesh.
+but the walls become octopus flesh.

-tentacles roam out of the teller cages,
+tentacles roam from the teller cages,

 and the watery surface of their money.